wyu31/TECHIN-510-FinalProject/README.md

 2. Expense entries in conversational language.
 3. Using Streamlit with .css to create a user-friendly interface and a robust backend.
 4. Designing dynamic visualizations to represent the fund flow situation among group members.
+5. The current OpenAI Prompt learning and answering focus on every consumption being equally divided, and we hope to have greater freedom in the future.
+6. The back_icon at the left top will slide on the mobile devices, which is not happened with PC website, which can be further defined and solved.

 **Challenges Faced**
 1. Ensuring that the natural language processing accurately interprets and structures the expense entries.